 Look for opportunities to feel more connected.
 You could try setting yourself a weekly target, such as phoning an old friend or speaking to your neighbour.
 Our guide If you're feeling lonely has more suggestions.

 If there are practical barriers that are stopping you from getting out, such as caring for someone or lack of money or transport, you may be able to get support.
 Call our Helpline for advice.

 If you’ve been feeling lonely for a while, it might feel daunting to go out and meet new people.
 You might worry that others won’t understand you or want to spend time with you.
 If your confidence is low, noticing how you’re feeling and reaching out to others can help.

 Try to be kind to yourself and challenge negative thoughts.
 You could try using self-help resources, such as:

 - the Overcoming series of books recommended by the Royal College of Psychiatrists.
-Titles include Overcoming Anxiety and Overcoming Low Self-Esteem
+Books include Overcoming Anxiety and Overcoming Low Self-Esteem

 - resource packs from the Red Cross

 Self-help isn’t right for everyone, so speak to your GP if you think you need some support.
 They might refer you for a short course of counselling through the NHS.
 If you live in England or Scotland, you can also refer yourself.